 Explosive Ordnance Disposal

-Each member is required to be certified as a Bomb Technician and must attend and complete the Hazardous Devices School located in Huntsville, Alabama.
-Their duties require them to locate and render safe all suspected bomb devices and or components that could potentially harm them or the citizens of Tennessee.
-This duty also calls for technicians to destroy old and unstable explosives that are located across the state.
+Members of the Special Operations section are certified Bomb Technicians having completed the FBI’s Hazardous Devices School in Huntsville, Alabama.
+Their duties require them to locate and render safe suspected bomb devices and or components that could potentially harm them or the citizens of Tennessee.
+This duty also calls for Technicians to destroy old and unstable explosives that are located across the State.

 Search and Rescue

-Each Special Operation member is tasked with becoming a rappel master during their course of stay within the unit.
-This allows for the deployment when called upon to perform search and rescue missions either by the helicopter hoisting system or rappelling from cliffs.
+The Special Operations section has members trained as rappel masters, ready for deployment when called upon to perform search and rescue missions either by the helicopter hoisting system or rappelling.